MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ThirdPartyReportAddresses
-Use the ThirdPartyReportAddresses parameter to specify the email address of the user submissions mailbox when you're using a third-party product for user submissions instead of the Microsoft integrated reporting experience.
+Use the ThirdPartyReportAddresses parameter to specify the email address of the reporting mailbox when you're using a third-party product for user submissions instead of the Microsoft integrated reporting experience.

-This parameter is required to create the report submission policy if you've disabled the Microsoft integrated reporting experience (`-EnableReportToMicrosoft $false`) and you're using the user submissions mailbox with third-party tools (`-EnableThirdPartyAddress $true`).
+This parameter is required to create the report submission policy if you've disabled the Microsoft integrated reporting experience (`-EnableReportToMicrosoft $false`) and you're using the reporting mailbox with third-party tools (`-EnableThirdPartyAddress $true`).

 ```yaml
 Type: MultiValuedProperty